Which Golfer Has the Fastest Average Ball Speed?

-Which golfer has the fastest average ball speed? originally appeared on NBC Sports Chicago
+Which golfer has the fastest average ball speed? originally appeared on NBC Sports Washington

 At 157.57 miles per hour, even the “slowest” ball striker on the PGA Tour has an average speed that’s significantly faster than Novak Djokovic’s average speed serve at 2022 Wimbledon and the maximum exit velocity of Aaron Judge’s hardest-hit career home run.